b1g3ar5/AOC2021/README.md

 Day23 - a Dijkstra search to find the solution of a little game which takes 10 seconds

-Day25 - which takes 10 seconds to update movement in a grid until iy reaches a gridlock
+Day25 - which takes 10 seconds to update movement in a grid until it reaches a gridlock

 Comments: